 Starting his career in New York in the late ‘80s, Honig worked at a leading boutique fashion and beauty public relations agency.
 Among his clients were top designers and fashion houses including Bob Mackie and Salvatore Ferragamo, as well as some of the biggest names in beauty, such as Revlon and Almay.
 Honig handled press relations at the New York spring and fall fashion shows and launched several brand-name designer fragrances.

 Honig has lectured on public relations on the graduate level at the University of California at Los Angeles and the University of Southern California.
 He has written articles on topics related to public relations and is quoted on communication-related issues.

-Honig is a member of the Public Relations Society of America, the National Press Club, the Academy of Television Arts & Sciences, The Paley Center for Media, the International Association of Business Communicators, the New York Publicity Club and the Los Angeles Press Club.
+Honig is a member of the Public Relations Society of America, the National Press Club, The Paley Center for Media, the International Association of Business Communicators, the New York Publicity Club and the Los Angeles Press Club.
 Honig is a recipient of the Highest Award for Achievement from Dale Carnegie & Associates, the world-renowned authority on human relations.
 Honig was graduated from the University of Delaware with a bachelor’s degree in communication.
 He currently resides in Los Angeles and divides his time between there and New York.